 Your executive summary is the 2 in 1:2:50, i.e. it should be two pages at most.
-It presents your findings condensed to serve the needs of your audience who want to know quickly whether the report will be useful.
+It condenses your findings so that your audience can quickly find out if the publication will be useful to them.
 Start your executive summary by outlining the issues you were looking at, using language and examples your audience will understand.
-Then sum up the answers you found to these issues.
+Then, sum up the answers you found to these issues.
 A good tactic is to begin paragraphs with a key message from your findings.

-An executive summary is not an academic abstract; it's much more like a newspaper article: the most interesting stuff goes at the top, followed by the background and context and less important information further down.
-This is not the place for more than a line or two about your approach, methods and other technical details, which can be explained elsewhere - we recommend using Chapter 1 for this purpose.
+An executive summary is not an academic abstract; it's much more like a newspaper article.
+The most interesting stuff goes at the top, followed by the background and context and less important information further down.
+This is not the place for more than a line or two about your approach, methods and other technical details.
+Those can be explained elsewhere; we recommend using Chapter 1 for this purpose.
 Concentrate on getting the essence of your research across succinctly but not cryptically.

-1.2.7 Main body of the report/assessment
+1.2.7 Main body of the report

-This is the 50 in 1:2:50, i.e. the main body of your report/ assessment should be no longer than 50 pages.
+This is the 50 in 1:2:50.
+The main body of your report should be no longer than 50 pages.

 Chapter 1 of your report/assessment should contain a short introduction that sets out the general scope and purpose as well as technical objectives and methodology.
-Any problems or limitations in the scope or methodology should be identified.
-Other relevant EEA products can also be mentioned here.
+This is where you should identify any problems or limitations in the scope or methodology.
+You can also mention other relevant EEA products here.
 To make your report/assessment easy to read and understand, begin each subsequent chapter with two or three key messages from the chapter.
-Key messages are the lessons important decision-makers can take from your research.
+Key messages are the lessons important decisionmakers can take from your research.

 Remember, key messages are not summaries or key facts.
-They go beyond these and tell your audience what you think the findings mean for them.
-The messages, per se, may not even appear in the text.
-They are what can be inferred from your report/assessment.
-This is your chance, based on your research, to tell decision-makers what implications your work has for theirs.
+Instead, they tell your audience what you think the findings mean for them.
+The messages may not even appear in the text: they are what people can conclude from your report/assessment.
+This is your chance, based on your research, to tell decisionmakers what implications your work has for theirs.